-Prescription drugs being abused is a major problem in the United States.
+Prescription drug abuse is a major problem in the United States.
 Long term care and senior living facilities are prone to the abuse of opioids.
 With the adaption of eMARs, we can better prevent misuse of the prescriptions and drug diversions.

 When controlling and avoiding drug diversions, precautions and procedures need to be taken.